 This week I visited the BRC Gastropub in Houston, TX.
 BRC is defined a gastropub as it has an extensive selection of beers and wines in addition to their diverse and delicious menu.
 Hidden not far from downtown, you’ll know you’ve found this petite brown building when you see the giant red rooster (or BRC) in the parking lot.
 The building may be small, but it packs a culinary punch to the mouth greater than you’d expect!

-My wife and I were out and about in Houston and decided to stop at the BRC for dinner.
 Located on Shepherd Drive near Washington Avenue, BRC has a prime location for foodies and beer enthusiasts.
-We pulled into the parking lot around 6:00 pm, and it already seemed to be getting busy.
-As we walked in I noticed that they feature an outdoor patio that is dog friendly!
+I pulled into the parking lot around 6:00 pm, and it already seemed to be getting busy.
+As I walked in I noticed that they feature an outdoor patio that is dog friendly!
 What a cool idea, I would definitely like to bring at least one of my dogs here on a cool evening.

-We were seated immediately.
-On our short walk to our seats, I became very distracted by the décor.
+I was seated immediately.
+On the short walk to my seat, I became very distracted by the décor.
 BRC has a wonderful playfulness to its atmosphere.
 It can almost be described as “barnyard chic” vs. “Fun With Dick and Jane”.
 The walls feature a bright red pattern against the solid brown wood frames of the windows, tables and bar.
 There are rusty brass light fixtures above most of the tables.
 In contrast, BRC features very funny, “Dick and Jane” like pictures all over the walls alongside the rooster art; Very fun and inviting.

-We waited about a half hour for our food.
+I waited about a half hour for our food.
 This seemed a little bit long to me, but would have been about right if I were trying out the extensive beer menu.
 When our food came it was beautifully presented.
 My burger stood very tall on its plate, each ingredient perfectly stacked between two shimmering buns.
 Next to it were steaming hot fries served in a mini fry basket.
-Nicole’s sliders were also wonderfully plated alongside her salad.

 As I brought the burger to my mouth, the first thing I noticed was the unbelievable fresh aroma.
 The beef smelled fantastic, but the tomato gave off a sharp smell of fresh herbs.
 I bit into the burger, and quickly bit again.
 No words had yet been spoken, and then suddenly I took a third bite.
 I could not put this burger down.
 The beef was perfectly seasoned and juicy.
 The cheddar was melted into a gooey blanket over the meat and its sharpness was a great contrast to the salty bacon and the sweet special sauce.
 A crunchy texture was provided by the crisp iceberg lettuce.